-The mistake has been made many times and I wanted to put the big banner somewhere that I am not a Shaman.
+The remark has been made many times and I wanted to put the big banner somewhere that I am not a self proclaimed Shaman.
 There’s a difference between being a Shamanic Practitioner and a Shaman.
 This is currently a hot bed of a debate, and I don’t want to argue with people.
 That’s not my interest.
 But I do wish to clarify where I stand with this situation, and also define myself as a practitioner.

 There’s this wonderful organization called the Society of Shamanic Practice that is a collection of Shamanic Practitioners.
 They organize different events, and have a directory of events, teachers, and practitioners organized by State.
 If you sign up to be a member, you might want to listen to the audio recording they released back in January of 2018 which has Lena Stevens moderating a discussion between Sandra Ingerman, Jose Stephens, and Ben Boomer.
 This was a very enlightening conversation between three very experienced individuals that are leaders in their field.
 Sandra Ingerman is world renowned for her leadership in teaching Shamanism for over thirty years.
 She got her start with Michael Harner and the Foundation of Shamanic Studies, and has since been on her own path of spreading her teachings that she has received through her Guides.
 Jose Stephens is one of the founders of the Power Path School of Shamanism and is a board member of the Society for Shamanic Practice.
 He has completed a ten-year apprenticeship with a Huichol Maracame in Mexico and has studied with the Shipibos of the Amazon and the Paqos of the Andes for the last thirty years.
 Ben Boomer was raised participating in both traditional Diné ceremony with his mother’s family and traveling to California for Christmas with his father’s side of the family.
 These experiences created a deep recognition of the validity and importance of the ancient ways of knowing from a spectrum of cultures.
 His life has created natural fusions between the modern western society and indigenous civilization.